-In the cross of IT-719Y x IB-Y-2 all the F1 plants were green leaf indicating that the genes controlling yellow flush trait in the yellow leaf mutant (IT-719Y) and yellow spec in Ife Brown yellow2 (IB-Y-2) are non-allelic.
+In the cross of IT-719Y x IB-Y-2 all the $F_1$ plants were green leaf indicating that the genes controlling yellow flush trait in the yellow leaf mutant (IT-719Y) and yellow spec in Ife Brown yellow2 (IB-Y-2) are non-allelic.
 The yellow spec trait of the IB-Y-2 is controlled by a recessive gene yfc-3 (Porbeni, 2009) and the dominant allele for its contrasting green foliage colour is Yfc-3.
 The backcross to yellow leaf mutant parent (IT-719Y) gave a 1 green leaf: 1 yellow flush segregation ratio, while the backcross to IB-Y-2 gave a 1 green leaf: 1 yellow spec ratio indicating a monogenic recessive inheritance each for the yellow leaf traits observed in IT-719Y and IB-Y-1.
-The F2 progeny confirmed a goodness-of-fit to the 9 green leaf: 3 yellow spec: 4 yellow flush segregation ratio.
-These results indicated that a complete dominant interaction exists at both gene pairs, but one gene when homozygous recessive (yfl yfl) is epistatic to the other (yfc-3 yfc-3) i.e. in genotype yfl yfl yfc-3 yfc-3, yfl yfl masked the effect of yfc-3 yfc-3 (as if we have yfl yfl Yfc-3).
+The $F_2$ progeny confirmed a goodness-of-fit to the 9 green leaf: 3 yellow spec: 4 yellow flush segregation ratio.
+These results indicated that a complete dominant interaction exists at both gene pairs, but one gene when homozygous recessive (yfl yfl yfl yfc-3 yfc-3 yfc-3 yfl yfl yfl yfl yfc-3 yfc-3 yfl yfl yfl yfl yfc-3 yfc-3 (as if we have yfl yfl Yfc-3 \ ).